-- contribute 50% of total project costs; - do their due diligence to assess the building envelope and land involved in the project for potential risks that could cause cost or time overruns, e.g. asbestos in the walls, hidden oil tanks in the ground etc.; - prior to signing an agreement with the Province provide proof of sufficient funding of the recipient share of the project budget; - provide evidence of value for money; and - make every effort to pay for and complete the project within 12 months.
-The ministry will not pay for any costs overruns nor make provisions for when the project is not completed or goes beyond 12 months; - provide a contingency plan to address cost or time delays should these occur including evidence that monies have been set aside to complete the project.
+• Contribute 50% of total project costs;

+- Perform their due diligence to assess the building envelope and land involved in the project for potential risks that could cause cost or time overruns, e.g. asbestos in the walls, hidden oil tanks in the ground etc.; - Prior to signing an agreement with the Province provide proof of sufficient funding of the recipient share of the project budget; - Provide evidence of value for money; - Make every effort to pay for and complete the project within 12 months.
+The ministry will not pay for any cost overruns nor make provisions for when the project is not completed or goes beyond 12 months; and - Provide a contingency plan to address cost or time delays should these occur including evidence that monies have been set aside to complete the project.